top of page

 TRADITIONAL ARCHITECTS IN BATH

-We are an RIBA Chartered Architects practice based in Bath, specialising in traditional and classical architecture that focuses on contemporary requirements.
-We are passionate about creating buildings and urban spaces that are beautiful, respond to their context, and are sustainable – ones that people will admire and want to continue using for generations to come.
+At James Armitage Architects we are passionate about creating buildings and urban spaces that are beautiful, respond to their context, and are sustainable – ones that people will admire and want to continue using for generations to come.
+Our RIBA Chartered practice is based in Bath, and specialises in traditional and classical architecture that focuses on contemporary requirements.

 The aspirations of our clients are realised by adopting or, where necessary, adapting traditional forms.
 Our urban design work therefore focuses on creating an engaging public realm and our architecture aims to be legible and well-crafted.